centuryhopper/BlazorHostedDotnet8Template/readme.md

-### This is the template for being able to deploy a hosted blazor wasm app to railway
+### These are the templates for being able to deploy a hosted blazor wasm app to railway